vbrusca/ZigMatrixUtils/guides/clean_and_clear_matrices_1.md

 06 try std.testing.expectEqual(true, equXvec(&mtx, &exp));
 </pre>

-When cleaning a matrix to normalize the floating point value of matrix entries use the method, line 18, of the following example.
+When cleaning a matrix to normalize the floating point value of matrix entries use the <b>clnXmtx</b> function, line 18, of the following example.

 <!-- "XMTX: hasInvXmtx test" -->
 <pre>